Mufli Hidayat

-Muhammad Mufli Hidayat (born 7 August 2005) is an Indonesian professional footballer who plays as a winger for Liga 1 club PSM Makassar.
+Muhammad Mufli Hidayat (born 7 August 2005) is an Indonesian professional footballer who plays as a right winger for Liga 1 club PSM Makassar.

 Club career

 PSM Makassar

 He was signed for PSM Makassar to played in Liga 1 on 2022 season.
 Mufli made his league debut on 8 December 2022 in a match against Persita Tangerang at the Sultan Agung Stadium, Bantul.